What does “densetsu” mean in Japanese?

 Let me start with the definition and meanings of “densetsu”.

 - densetsu – 伝説 (でんせつ) : a noun meaning ‘legend’ in Japanese.
-Depending on the situation and context, this can also mean ‘folklore’ or ‘tradition’.
+Depending on the context and situation, this can also mean ‘folklore’ or ‘tradition’.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers use this noun to refer to, for example, a tale or story from the old times.
-They also use it to refer to a person who has made a great or untouchable record in a particular field.
-So, this noun can work in more or less the same way as the English noun, “legend”, does.
+Native speakers use this noun often to refer to a tale or story from the old times.
+In addition, they sometimes use this to refer to a person who has made a great or untouchable record in a particular field.
+So, this noun can work in more or less the same way as the English one, “legend”, does.

 The definition and meanings are not that difficult.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.